YunoHost-Apps/jellyfin_ynh/doc/POST_INSTALL.md

 # Multimedia folders

-The app can access YunoHost's multimedia directories:
+The app can access YunoHost's multimedia directories.

-Choose one of the subfolders in `/home/yunohost.multimedia/share` upon configuration of your libraries.

 These directories are shared with other applications to facilitate files upload and management.

+I fou want to use them, choose one of the subfolders in `/home/yunohost.multimedia/share` upon configuration of your libraries.

 # Opening ports for local usage